swiftlang/swift/docs/ABI.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Metadata records for instances of generic types contain information about their
 generic parameters.
-For each parameter of the type:
+For each parameter of the type, a reference to the metadata

-- A reference to the metadata record for the type argument is stored.
+record for the type argument is stored.
+After all of the type argument
-- If there are protocol requirements on the type parameter, a reference to
+metadata references, for each type parameter, if there are protocol
-  the witness table for each protocol the type argument is required to conform
+requirements on that type parameter, a reference to the witness table for each
-  to is stored in declaration order after its metadata record.
+protocol it is required to conform to is stored in declaration order.

 For example, given a generic type with the parameters ``<T, U, V>``, its
 generic parameter record will consist of references to the metadata records